 are free to go late afternoon after all school commitments are met.

 There is a structured programme on Sunday mornings that includes a Chapel Service in the school taken by the Headmaster or visiting preachers (normally the Heads of Senior Public Schools), while twice a term the school joins with the congregation at two local churches.
 On Sunday afternoons there is a full range of activities and outings.

-Children may be allowed out at the Headmaster's discretion between 2 pm and 6 pm to pursue an activity such as riding or sailing or for a special family occasion.
+Children may be allowed out at the Headmaster's discretion between 2 pm and 6 pm to pursue an activity such as riding or surfing or for a special family occasion.